philiprobertovich/airflow1/README.md

 ## Description

 The pipeline created for this project accomplishes up to 7 tasks.
 The first task echoes my name and the output gets put into a txt file.
 The second task then reads and prints the contents of that txt file.
 The next task echoes that three apples are going to be picked.
-Once that task is completed, the following next 3 taks run parallel with each other and all pick and print out a random name of a type of apple which is stored in a static list.
+Once that task is completed, the following next 3 taks run parallel with each other.
+They each print a random name of a type of apple from a static list, which is declared near the top of the pipeline.
 The final task does nothing, but signify the end of the DAG.

 Below is the DAG: